ENEE467/Getting_Started/source/Lab7.rst

 Go through the code inside the ``UR3eMoveInterface::examplesMoveIt`` function to understand how the motions observed in the simulation are implemented.
-You can also refer :ref:`this page <Description of the examples code>` for more detailed explanations of any section of the code as needed.
+You can also refer :doc:`this page </Lab7/Examples-Code-Desc>` for more detailed explanations of any section of the code as needed.

 .. toctree::